zyuejnu/DroidSkeyNet/README.md

 ========================== Installation instructions:

-1.Copy the folder "ReverseEngine" into the first disk./r/n 2.Keep the folder "res" with the runnable "DroidSkynet.jar"./r/n 3.Double-click "DroidSkynet.jar".
+Copy the folder "ReverseEngine" into the first disk;Keep the folder "res" with the runnable "DroidSkynet.jar";Double-click "DroidSkynet.jar".

 The official page for this book can be found here: https://github.com/zyuejnu/DroidSkeyNet